 One way to compute the \statedependency set is to include all services that can reach the analyzed service through function calls or be reached by it.
 Figure~\ref{fig:call-graph} presents a simplified call graph for a subset of services.
-Each edge represents a function call pointing from callee to the caller.
+Each edge represents a function call pointing from the callee to the caller.
 In this example, the \statedependency set of \texttt{RoutingService} based on this call graph would include \texttt{VbngService}, \texttt{HostService}, \texttt{PacketSerivce}, and \texttt{DHCPService}.

 However, the call graph approach may include services that do not affect the state of the analyzed service.
-In our example, \texttt{VbngService} does not actually manipulate the state of \texttt{HostService}, since it only calls a read-only function \texttt{getHosts}; therefore, it cannot indirectly affect the state of \texttt{RoutingService}.
+For instance, \texttt{VbngService} does not modify the state of \texttt{HostService}, since it only calls a read-only function \texttt{getHosts}; therefore, it cannot indirectly affect the state of \texttt{RoutingService}.
 We want the dependency set to be as small as possible to reduce the search space for analyzing a given service.

 To this end, we use a refinement that reduces the search space without sacrificing analysis fidelity.
 First, for each event handler, we compute a set of \emph{read} and a set of \emph{write} objects accessed by the handler.
 We use this set to exclude services that do not affect the same state object of the analyzed service \emph{while processing events}.
 For example, the state of \texttt{HostService} is not affected by \texttt{VbngService} and \texttt{RoutingService} because \texttt{getHosts} only reads from the \texttt{HostStore}.
 Additionally, generating events for \texttt{PacketService} will not affect the state of \texttt{HostService} because the \texttt{Device} event handler does not access the \texttt{HostStore} state object at all.